renarsvilnis/garmin-livetrack/README.md

 ## Node garmin live tracking

-Server side application for getting
+Node module for getting to live tracking data from Garmin devices.

 ## Before using it?